chain4travel/caminojs-docs/classes/api_admin.adminapi.md

 Class for interacting with a node's AdminAPI.

 **`remarks`** This extends the [JRPCAPI](../modules/src_common.md#jrpcapi) class.
 This class should not be directly called.
-Instead, use the [Avalanche.addAPI](avalanche.avalanche-1.md#addapi) function to register this interface with Avalanche.
+Instead, use the [Camino.addAPI](camino.camino-1.md#addapi) function to register this interface with Camino.

 ## Hierarchy